gbdev/gbdev.github.io/list/hacktoberfest.md

 ### Homebrew Hub Database

+This is the database of games powering the main Homebrew Hub project.
+Find a game (we have a lot to add!) and add it with a Pull Request.
+Or - even better - write scrapers to dump entire sources and add them to our repository!

-Technologies and tools: JSON Schema, Python, Javascript
+Technologies and tools: JSON Schema, Python, Javascript, BeautifulSoup

 [Homepage](https://hh.gbdev.io/) - [Repository](https://github.com/gbdev/database) - [Beginner issues](https://github.com/gbdev/database/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)